Starting an Equal Vote Chapter

 A good space will work with a handful of people but has room for up to a dozen or two.
 Somewhere inviting where you can get a few tables together or reserve a private room is ideal.
 Libraries often have spaces that are good for larger groups.
 People's homes are another option if possible.
 If a remote meeting is a better fit and you'd like to host it on Zoom we can set that up for you.
 STAR Voting has a team Zoom account.

 Focus: Meetings can be focused and action oriented, or casual community building educational experiences.
 Know your audience and tailor your event's vibe based on the people you think are most likely to come.
-Make sure people know if food and drinks will be available or if the event is a potluck.
+Make sure people know if food and drinks will be available or not, or if the event is a potluck.

 STEP 2: